Javlon-M/yodol/README.md

 This project was collaboratively developed by a dedicated team of 6 developers, combining expertise in TypeScript, Node.js, and educational technology.

+## ⚡ Development Methodology

+Yodol was built using Agile methodologies, ensuring:
+- Iterative development with regular sprints
+- Continuous feedback and improvement cycles
+- Collaborative team approach with daily standups
+- Flexible adaptation to changing requirements
+- Regular delivery of working software increments
+- Close collaboration between team members throughout the development process

+This Agile approach allowed our team to efficiently deliver a robust and user-focused learning platform while maintaining high code quality and team productivity.

 ## 🌐 Supported Languages

 - Uzbek (Current)